What Companies Really Mean by

 Three structural shifts would change this trajectory.
 First: separate ownership domains from hiring units — one role, one primary function, one accountability domain.
 Second: require evidence artifacts at the point of governance obligation creation — every compliance framework reference in a job description should come paired with a named evidence artifact the hire will produce.
 Third: invest in practical assessment infrastructure now — adversarial AI labs, scenario-based evaluation environments, and archetype-specific interview rubrics are not future-state investments; they are the prerequisite for building any repeatable hiring signal in a discipline without shared standards.
 The organizations that solve these three problems first will not just hire better — they will define the operating model that the rest of the market eventually adopts.

 These conclusions are not derived from a single source.
 The hiring corpus is the primary evidence layer, but it does not stand alone.
-Primary practitioner survey research confirms the ownership gap: 27% of respondents report no clear AI security owner in their organization.
-Self-reported program maturity averages 2/5 — squarely in the emerging band, consistent with executive awareness without engineering delivery.
-57% of practitioners recognize AI Security Engineering as an emerging distinct discipline, yet are watching their organizations hire as if it is a subspecialty of AppSec.
-The most cited risk — Data leakage via AI (38% of respondents) — is precisely the class of threat that agentic deployment creates and that 0.24% of job descriptions currently screen for.
+Primary practitioner survey research confirms the ownership gap: 22% of respondents report no clear AI security owner in their organization.
+Self-reported program maturity averages 2.1/5 — squarely in the emerging band, consistent with executive awareness without engineering delivery.
+48% of practitioners recognize AI Security Engineering as an emerging distinct discipline, yet are watching their organizations hire as if it is a subspecialty of AppSec.
+The most cited risk — No AI asset inventory (34% of respondents) — is precisely the class of threat that agentic deployment creates and that 0.24% of job descriptions currently screen for.
 Meanwhile, arXiv research shows academic output in agentic attack surfaces accelerating faster than any other AI security domain.
 GitHub builders are funding the same taxonomy with open-source activity.
 Industry media is amplifying governance framing to board audiences who interpret it as compliance progress rather than control absence.
 And public vulnerability disclosures — 1,458 AI-relevant CVEs, 3 confirmed in CISA KEV — confirm that the attacks are not hypothetical: the exploits exist and are being used.
 The hiring market, the practitioners, the researchers, the builders, the press, and the CVE feed are all observing the same structural condition from different vantage points — and all of them are describing a gap between deployment and defense.

 294K+